adambard/learnxinyminutes-docs/nim.html.markdown

     - ["Jason J. Ayala P.", "http://JasonAyala.com"]
 ---

-Nim is a statically typed, imperative programming language that tries to give the programmer ultimate power without compromises on runtime efficiency.
+Nim (formally Nimrod) is a statically typed, imperative programming language that tries to give the programmer ultimate power without compromises on runtime efficiency.
 This means it focuses on compile-time mechanisms in all their various forms.

 Nim is efficient, expressive, and elegant.